 2 German Lozenges for Your Sore Throat

 Being sick is a drag in any language.
-Your throat gets scratchy, it hurts, you get all phlegmy...you feel awful, you're tired, and what's worse, sometimes you make other people sick, too!
+Your throat gets scratchy, it hurts, you get all phlegmy...you feel awful, you're tired, and you miss out on work, time with your friends, your family.
 What a drag.

 Zu Risiken und Nebenwirkungen lesen Sie die Packungsbeilage und fragen Sie Ihren Arzt oder Apotheker.

 Read the package insert for risks and side-effects and ask your doctor or pharmacist.